 Advertisements should not be positioned adjacent to or near editorial pages that discuss or show the same or similar branded products.
 Advertisements for products endorsed by or associated with public figures, including but not limited to motion pictures and television programs, should not be positioned near editorial content concerning those public figures.

 Products or persons should not be “placed” or promoted in editorial content in exchange for payment of any kind.
 Advertisements should not be integrated with editorial content.
 Editorial content and advertisements should not refer, or “talk,” to each another.
 Editorial content should not be designed around unusual or invasive advertising units or point readers to them.

 Editorial staff should not participate in the creation of advertising.
 Editorial contributors should not participate in the creation of advertising if their work would appear to be a conflict of interest.

 Magazine covers, tables of content, articles, photographs, page layouts and other editorial matter should not be submitted to advertisers for review or approval.

-The following best practices apply to websites, tablets, smartphones and social media.
-Digital media should follow the print best practices that generally apply to the practice of journalism, specifically section 8, “Don't Accept Product Placement”; section 9, “Don't Ask Editors to Write Ads”; and section 10, “Don't Allow Advertisers to Approve Edit.”
-Editors and publishers should also review the FTC regulations concerning blogs and bloggers published in Guides Concerning the Use of Endorsements and Testimonials in Advertising.
+These guidelines apply to websites, tablets, smartphones and social media.
+Digital media should follow the print guidelines that generally apply to the practice of journalism, specifically section 8, “Don’t Accept Product Placement”; section 9, “Don’t Ask Editors to Write Ads”; and section 10, “Don’t Allow Advertisers to Approve Edit.”
+Editors and publishers should also review the FTC’s .com Disclosures: How to Make Effective Disclosures in Digital Advertising and Guides Concerning the Use of Endorsements and Testimonials in Advertising.